Sunday, June 22, 2014

 Wednesday, March 26, 2014

-Sarah, it is in that brief inhalation before a song, that I hear you.
-Brian Episcopo - stand, and give us a speech.
-Mr. Episcopo - help me.
+And for you, it is in that brief inhalation before a song, that I hear you.
+Brian - stand, and give us a speech.
+Mister - help me.
 Brian, I love you, don't you see?
-Do you need a list on your birthday to believe you or to know how I care for you so?
+Do you need a list on your birthday to believe or know how I care for you so?
 Come to me.
-In that brief inhalation before you speak, there is a world.
-Pause.
+Because in that brief inhalation before you speak, there is a world.
+In fact - pause.
 You need not speak.
-For I hear you.
-We fogged up the windows too many times, you see.
-I held your hand until it became my world.
+I already hear you.
+We fogged up the windows too many times, you see and I held your hand so tightly that it became my world.
 Love you or hate you, I brushed your tears and you brushed mine so often that they became not yours or mine but ours.
 Your breath was my breath.
 Your body, my body; your fears, my fears; your joys, my joy.
 Hand in hand, we danced in our wedding gowns and asked if, finally, we were happy now.
 Sit astride from me upon that red sofa.
 And know all that I've done.
 Talk to me.
 Hate me.
 Love me.
 I gave you too much to ever know how to leave.
 You saw me through it all.
-And now, in love, we show each other the door - but how can either of us ever walk through it, knowing as we know that we are the same?
+And now, in love, we show each other the door - but how can either of us ever walk through it, knowing as we know that we are both the same?

 Myself I will become.
-One girl left me.
-The other I left, through actions if not words.
+One left me and the other I left.
 So friends I make.
 Connections I forge.
 Crushes I find.
 Myself I try to improve.
 My weaknesses I try to improve.
 My old dreams I try to remember.
 Advice from them both I follow.
 A writer, a journalist, a teacher, a leader, a scholar I try to become.
-New girls I search for.
+Change I search for.
 Is it really true?
 Is this really it?
 Am I really free?
 Where do I go from here?
 What do I do?
 Who do I love?

 Tuesday, March 04, 2014

-And the palm reader will whisper to you quietly in glee,
+The palm reader will whisper to you quietly in glee:

-"Your fans may come and go, but none will stay for long."
+"Your fans they may come and go, but none will stay for long."

-"Oh what pain you will cause in your days,"
+And, oh, what pain you will cause in your days."